hchen549/cs638/README.md

   Figure 12
 </p>

 We also plot a CDF for the difference between 2020 and 2019.
 The blue which represents Capital trail is to the right of the orange line for Monroe trail.
-Given each percentile, we are likely to observe a larger differnce at Capital compared to Monore.
-Moreover,while the 50th percentile (Median) is around 0 for the blue line, the orange line has a negative median value, which means a negative difference between 2020 and 2019.
-This plot proves that Capital trail have relatively more users than Monroe trail.
+Given each percentile, we are likely to observe a larger difference at Capital compared to Monore.
+Moreover, while the 50th percentile (Median) is around 0 for the blue line, the orange line has a negative median value, which means a negative difference between 2020 and 2019.
+This plot proves that Capital trail has relatively more users than Monroe trail.

 <p float="left" align="middle">
   <img src = "images/CDF of diff.png" width = 800><br>